pwknoch/a-website/readme.md

     - [ ] the base stage
     - [ ] the moderately corrupted stage (after playing a game)
     - [ ] the fully corrupted stage (after pressing the button)

+2048
+- [ ] Add rewind feature?
+Could be fun.
+- [ ] Fix formatting...
+- [ ] Add fail state.
+- [ ] Add additional difficulty?
+Occasionally add a 4 instead of a 2.